METALS-Copper steadies near 4-year lows as supply shutdowns mount

 “The supply shock is something that is underestimated or underappreciated in the market,” said Julius Baer analyst Carsten Menke.

-He said demand may also begin to rebound in China — which consumes half the world’s copper — as it unwinds its coronavirus containment measures, and that prices should rise over the next three months.
+He said demand may also begin to rebound in China - which consumes half the world’s copper - as it unwinds coronavirus containment measures, and that prices should rise over the next three months.

 CORONAVIRUS: Coronavirus is spreading rapidly in the United States and Europe, shutting down large parts of the economy, but China is slowly returning to work.